knative/docs/docs/serving/encryption/install-and-configure-net-certmanager.md

 ```

 !!! warning
-    Knative, per default, installs a self-signed cert-manager `ClusterIssuer` for an easy quick-start.
+    Per default, this installs a self-signed cert-manager `ClusterIssuer` for an easy quick-start.
     This issuer should **NOT BE USED IN PRODUCTION**!
-You can add a label filter to the command above,
+You can add a label filter to the command above
     to remove the issuer from the installation and configure your issuer manually: `--selector knative.dev/issuer-install!="true"`

 Installing net-certmanager using the Knative operator is not yet supported.